Climate and Rural Systems Partnership (CRSP)

 —Participants are asked about the real or perceived impacts of climate change in their community, and their responses are then used as boundary objects to focus facilitated observation, discussion, and decision making within the group.

-THE CLIMATE IN RURAL SYSTEMS PARTNERSHIP SUPPORTS PEOPLE TO:
+THE CLIMATE AND RURAL SYSTEMS PARTNERSHIP SUPPORTS PEOPLE TO:

 • Share their perspective on climate change and climate justice.
 People are most able to speak and listen when they trust that their perspective will be heard and valued.